oliveris/bad-words/README.md

-# bad-words
+# Bad Words
-Cleans the input of bad words
+Filters through text and cleans the input of bad words found.